Syncing 10,000 leads/mo? GET A DEMO

 Use these Google Ads keyword best practices to choose the best, most relevant keywords.

-Type in a word or phrase into Google’s dedicated Keyword Planner.
+• Use Google’s Keyword Planner.
 The tool will then suggest relevant short and long-tail keywords that you can use.

+• Exclude negative keywords.
 Choose words that aren’t relevant to your brand to exclude from search terms.
-If someone includes that in their search, your website won’t show up.

-Choose keywords that have a relatively high search volume but have a low competition in comparison—it means there’s not as much competition to show up but also enough traffic to warrant spending money on it.
+• Consider search volume vs. competition.
+Choose keywords that have a relatively high search volume but have low competition in comparison.

 Follow these Google Ads landing page best practices: